Volunteer

 At the Festival

-And if you’d like to wear shorts / skirts, that’s totally fine – this is Texas and it’s hot in June, y’all.
+And if you’d like to wear shorts / skirts, that’s totally fine – this is Texas and it’s hot in the summer, y’all.
 Just please be mindful that your shorts or skirt are an appropriate length.

 If you’d like to attend programming or events when you’re off shift, make sure to bring another top so you can change out of your Volunteer shirt!

-You are responsible for paying for your own parking, and there are several parking lots / garages near our Volunteer Hub and other festival venues – check out options on platforms like Spot Hero.
+You are responsible for paying for your own parking, and there are several parking lots / garages near the Festival – make sure to check out options on Spot Hero.

 But all things being honest, parking downtown can be a headache.
 Rather than driving your own car, we recommend carpooling, having someone drop you off / pick you up, or making use of other transportation options – Capital Metro, MetroBike, or ride shares.
 The Downtown Austin Alliance has some suggestions too.
 If you do decide to drive and want to take advantage of metered street parking, check out Park ATX as you won’t be able to run to your car every two hours to feed the meter.